Skip to main content

 • Research salary ranges and benefit packages for similar positions in the private sector.

-• Create advertisements that highlight job benefits, training opportunities, and the importance of roles like CMV Driver Licensing.
+• Create clear and attractive advertisements that highlight job benefits, training opportunities, and the importance of roles like CMV Driver Licensing.
+Employee benefits are a major attraction for potential applicants!
+Be sure to list them all!

 • Ensure compliance with wage disclosure laws effective July 1, 2025.
 Act.
 155, which the Governor signed into law on June 4, 2024, generally requires employers with five or more employees to disclose in their written advertisements for Vermont job openings the compensation (or range of compensation) they expect to pay for the position at the time they create the advertisement.